-- Study, design, and construction of a nitrogen-removing constructed wetland in the Caloosahatchee River watershed. - Implementation of provisions in the EFA: water quality restoration in the Everglades Protection Area through implementation of the ECP and the Long-Term Plan; and implementation of the Everglades Program for control of exotic plants, research and monitoring, and regulation. - Restoration of the Kissimmee River and floodplain (in cooperation with the Corps) through land acquisition (completed in FY 2006), construction (backfilling 22 miles of canal and opening 9 miles of remnant river channel), and a comprehensive ecological evaluation program. - Implementation of the Lake Okeechobee Protection Program (in cooperation with FDACS, FDEP, and the Corps) which is focused on restoration and protection of the lake by reducing nutrient loading, controlling the spread of nuisance and exotic plants, restoring isolated wetlands, and addressing extreme high and low water levels.
+- Activities associated with River of Grass Land Acquisition - Study, design, and construction of a nitrogen-removing constructed wetland in the Caloosahatchee River watershed. - Implementation of provisions in the EFA: water quality restoration in the Everglades Protection Area through continued implementation of the ECP and the Long-Term Plan; and continued implementation of the control of exotic plants, research and monitoring, and regulation. - Restoration of the Kissimmee River and floodplain (in cooperation with the Corps) through land acquisition (completed in FY 2006), construction (backfilling 22 miles of canal, excavation of 10 miles of new river channel, reestablishment of approximately 40 miles of contiguous river channel, and a comprehensive ecological evaluation program. - Implementation of the Lake Okeechobee Protection Program (in cooperation with FDACS, FDEP, and the Corps) which is focused on restoration and protection of the lake by reducing nutrient loading, controlling the spread of nuisance and exotic plants, restoring isolated wetlands, and addressing extreme high and low water levels. - Restoration of the southern Everglades and Florida Bay, in cooperation with the Corps and ENP, through the C-111 South Dade and MWD to ENP projects, land acquisition, and operational changes to restore natural water flows to ENP and Florida Bay. - Updates and implementation of regional water supply plans. - Acquisition, management, and mitigation of lands needed for ongoing and future non-CERP restoration projects and for conservation and protection of critical habitat. - Implementation of Critical Restoration Projects in cooperation with the Corps.

-- Restoration of the southern Everglades and Florida Bay, in cooperation with the Corps and ENP, through the C-111 South Dade and MWD to ENP projects, land acquisition, and operational changes to restore natural water flows to ENP and Florida Bay. - Updates and implementation of regional water supply plans. - Acquisition, management, and mitigation of lands needed for ongoing and future non-CERP restoration projects and for conservation and protection of critical habitat. - Implementation of Critical Restoration Projects in cooperation with the Corps. - Restoration of coastal ecosystems through pollutant load reduction and habitat restoration and identification of storage needs to meet salinity targets. - Restoration of wetlands and associated upland buffer habitat in the Kissimmee Chain of Lakes, Indian River Lagoon, and Loxahatchee River basins (in cooperation with the USDA - NRCS). - Operation and maintenance of the flood control system that includes over 500 primary water control structures, 50 pump stations, approximately 1,970 miles of canals and levees, and 2,000 secondary structures which control inflows from secondary sources into the SFWMD's primary system.
+- Restoration of coastal ecosystems through pollutant load reduction and habitat restoration and identification of storage needs to meet salinity targets. - Restoration of wetlands and associated upland buffer habitat in the Kissimmee Chain of Lakes, Indian River Lagoon, and Loxahatchee River basins (in cooperation with the USDA - NRCS). - Operation and maintenance of the flood control system that includes over 500 primary water control structures, 50 pump stations, approximately 1,970 miles of canals and levees, and 2,000 secondary structures which control inflows from secondary sources into the SFWMD's primary system.